finos/common-domain-model/documentation/source/documentation.rst

    if agreementTerms -> agreement -> securityAgreementElections exists then agreementType -> name = LegalAgreementNameEnum->SecurityAgreement

-**Approach**
+Modelling Approach
+""""""""""""""""""

 In many cases the pre-printed clauses in the legal agreement being modelled offer pre-defined elections that the parties can select.
 In these cases, the clauses that need to be modelled are identified in the form, typically together with the needed attributes.
 The values those attributes can take may also be clear (e.g. an election from a list of options or a specific type of information such as an amount, date or city).
 In these instances the model is a direct reflection of the choices in the clause and uses boolean attributes, or enumeration lists to achieve the necessary outcome.

 However in some cases, the pre-printed form may identify the clause but not (all) attributes or values they could take, e.g. when a single version of a clause term is provided with a space for parties to agree an unspecified alternative if they wish.
 In these instances the model uses string attributes to capture the clause in a free text format.